 And, now it’s almost school time.
 Tomorrow will be his first day of first grade.

-At the school we chose, there is no homework, it’s all done in school hours.
+There is no homework at the school we chose, and it’s all done during school hours.
 That suits our situation and lifestyle much better.